 How to choose your destination

 A very interesting website for estimating the cost of living with real-time data is Numbeo.
-This website contains a huge database where anyone can add up-to-date prices for everyday products as well as prices for rent, gasoline, clothes, etc. You can also check other things such as crime rate (I would avoid moving to South Sudan), health care quality and cost of living.
+This website contains a vast database where anyone can add up-to-date prices for everyday products, rent, gasoline, clothes, etc. You can also consider other factors, such as crime rate, health care quality, and cost of living.
+A very interesting option is comparing the cost of living between cities.

-Of course, quality of life is not the only deciding factor, nor is the cost of living, otherwise, you would have to move to countries such as Afghanistan or Iran.
-A key aspect, when comparing different options, is local purchasing power.
+Of course, quality of life and the cost of living are not the only deciding factors; otherwise, you would have to move to countries such as Afghanistan or Iran.
+A key aspect when comparing different options is local purchasing power, which is the value of a currency expressed in terms of the number of goods or services that one unit of money can buy.

 What are the three ways you financed your World Trip?